 Absolutely!
 We have a comprehensive and extensive socialisation protocol.
 We spend hours and hours socialising and interacting with our puppies, getting them exposed to different sights, sounds and objects to make sure that they are ready to make the transition to your home.
 Find out more about puppy development.

-Most breeders allow their clients to select their puppy from the litter based on the order in which reservations were made and deposits were placed.
+Most breeders allow their clients to select their puppy from the litter based on the order in which reservations were made and reservation fees were placed.
 Indeed, we did this too in years gone by, but we now have a superior method of allocating puppies to clients.